 So, how much does it actually cost to get a comprehensive health screening that checks for everything, not just 1 or 2 diseases?

-Most Singaporeans have a lot of faith in public healthcare, so for important procedures like a health screening, many would prefer to go to a public hospital.
+Most Singaporeans have a lot of faith in public healthcare.
+So for important but costly procedures like a comprehensive health screening, many would prefer to go to a public hospital where one would expect costs to be lower.

-However, health screenings are not subsidised because you can’t get a referral from a polyclinic or from A&E. So, they’re not necessarily cheaper than a private clinic.
+Here’s the bad news: health screenings at public hospitals are not subsidised because they aren’t something you can get a referral for from a polyclinic or from A&E. That means they’re not necessarily cheaper than a private clinic.
 Furthermore, the prices of health screening packages (as well as the component tests in each health screening!) vary a lot from one public hospital to another.

-Note: Khoo Teck Puat Hospital and KK Hospital does not offer health screening packages anymore.
+Note: Khoo Teck Puat Hospital and KK Hospital do not offer health screening packages anymore.

 4. How much do health screenings cost at private hospitals?